Parent page: File-based Component Libraries

 Since a new library always contains one empty PCB footprint, you can also rename Component_1 to get started on creating a footprint.
 To do this, select

 PCBComponent_1 from the Footprints list in the panel then click the Edit button in the panel or double-click

-PCBComponent_1 to open the PCB Library Footprint dialog.
-Type the new footprint name that uniquely identifies it in the Name field then click OK.
+PCBComponent_1 to open the Footprint tab of the Properties panel in its Library Options mode.
+Type the new footprint name that uniquely identifies it in the Name field.

 To remove the active footprint from the current PCB Library document, choose the Tools » Remove Footprint command from the main menus or right-click in the design space then choose the Tools » Remove Footprint command from the context menu.
 After launching the command, a confirmation dialog will appear asking whether you want to proceed with the deletion.
 After clicking Yes, the footprint will be removed from the library document and the previous footprint in the Footprints list will be made active.
 One or more library footprints can also be deleted directly in the PCB Library panel.
 Select the required footprint(s) in the Footprints list, right-click then choose the Delete command from the context menu.
 A confirmation dialog will appear asking whether you want to proceed with the deletion of n footprints.
 After clicking Yes, the footprint(s) will be removed from the library document and the subsequent footprint in the Footprints list will be made active.